metalbear-co/mirrord.dev/content/docs/prologue/introduction/index.md

 1. It often goes through a CI process, which is often slow (because of e.g. a long automated test suite having to pass in order to progress) and sometimes broken
 2. Since staging environments are usually shared, the environment is occasionally broken when an engineer deploys unstable code.ngineers

-With <i>mirrord</i>, we're trying to remove the costs associated with deployment to staging, by taking 'deployment' out of the process completely.
+With *mirrord*, we're trying to remove the costs associated with deployment to staging, by taking 'deployment' out of the process completely.
 By plugging your local process directly into the staging environment, you can test your code in cloud conditions without having to go through a long CI process, and without the risk of breaking the environment for other developers.

 ## How It Works

 mirrord runs in two places - in the memory of your local process (the mirrord-layer), and as a pod in your cloud environment (the mirrord-agent).
-{{<figure src="diagram.png" background-color="white" alt="mirrord - Basic Architecure" caption="<em>mirrord - Basic Architecture</em>">}}
+{{<figure src="diagram.svg" alt="mirrord - Basic Architecure" caption="<em>mirrord - Basic Architecture</em>">}}

 When you start your local process with mirrord, it creates a pod in your cloud environment, which listens in on the pod you've passed as an argument.
 The mirrord-layer then hooks syscalls for your process, overriding its network behavior to instead